olin/studentgovernment/honorcode.md

 Board may be present at hearings, though their presence is not required and they hold no decision-making power.
-If the Honor Board is unable to meet its obligations in a timely fashion due to scheduling conflicts, disqualifications, or other reasons that the Dean of Student Affairs determines may compromise its effectiveness, the Dean may appoint an ad hoc Facilitation Team.
+If the Honor Board is unable to meet its obligations in a timely fashion due to scheduling conflicts, disqualifications, or other reasons that the Adviser to the Honor Board determines may compromise its effectiveness, the Adviser to the Honor Board may appoint an ad hoc Facilitation Team.

 Upon formation of the Hearing Panel the Facilitation Team will deliver the charges to the Reported and the Reported will be given the opportunity to